AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 ## View logs

-Through the Cloud Console, you can review various logs for environments including build, deploy, and deployment history.
+Through the [!DNL Cloud Console], you can review various logs for environments including build, deploy, and deployment history.

 For **Starter**, you can review build and deploy logs and the deployment history.
 These environments include the `master` (Production) branch and all branches created from it.